CBE-Computing/CBE-Computing.github.io/setup.md

 ---

 The pages in this section detail the step-by-step process for configuring and setting up a device with Jamf.
 By the end of this module you should be able to successfully setup a computer with the CBE IT Jamf instance and deploy the device.
+These steps must be completed in order and before you turn on the device and begin enrollment.